 You will also have to do this if you get a pre-built PC that doesn’t have Windows pre-installed, but this is a pretty rare occurrence.

 In most cases, you won’t have to deal with installing Windows yourself.
-It is common practice for manufacturers and teams that build custom PCs to sell them with an operating system already installed.
+It is common practice for manufacturers and teams that build custom PCs to sell them with an installed operating system.

 Do I Have to Buy Windows for a New PC?

-You have to buy Windows for a new PC if you’re building it yourself.
-If you’re buying a pre-built PC, Windows will typically be already installed and included in the cost, so you won’t have to purchase it separately.
+If you’re building it yourself, you have to buy Windows for a new PC.
+If you’re buying a pre-built PC, it will typically be installed and included in the cost, so you won’t have to purchase it separately.

 When you buy a pre-built computer or laptop, the product page will tell you whether an operating system is installed and which one it is.

-There may be multiple options available, and a PC with pre-installed Windows will cost somewhat more.
+Multiple options may be available, and a PC with Windows pre-installed will cost more.

-However, if you’re building your gaming PC from scratch, setting up an operating system is something you’ll have to do on your own.
+However, if you’re building your gaming PC from scratch, you’ll have to set up an operating system on your own.

 You can either purchase a licensed version with an activation key or download free software from the official Microsoft website.